juju/docs/src/en/tutorial-03-example-charm.md

 ## Your account on charmstore
 Before you can push, you need a private Ubunu One account.

-Go ahead and create your Ubuntu One account here: https://login.ubuntu.com/
+Go ahead and [create your Ubuntu One account here].

 Remember your account name, we are going to use it below.
 In my case its 'erik-lonroth'.